Gissio/radpro/docs/comm.md

 * Request: `GET randomData\r\n`
 * Response: `OK [value]\r\n`

-Returns up to 16 bytes from the random generator, provided as hexadecimal digits (0-9, a-f).
+Returns up to 16 bytes from the random generator, each byte provided as a pair of hexadecimal digits (0-9, a-f).

 Example: